MindaugasBernatavicius/AngularCRUDWithJsonServer/README.md

 This contains the Angular Project develope with Sda Javascript Remote 1 Group.

+Attention: you must use node 16.X to launch this succesfully w/o any hacking or modifications.

 To launch:
 - git clone https://github.com/MindaugasBernatavicius/SdaJavascriptRemote1AngularWithJsonServer.git
 - cd SdaJavascriptRemote1AngularWithJsonServer